Stomach cancer

 What is stomach cancer?

 Stomach cancer is a malignant tumor condition of the gastric mucosa.
 The tumor originates from the pancreatic ducts of the gastric mucosa in most patients.
-Doctors call this adenocarcinoma of the stomach.
+Specialists refer to this as adenocarcinoma of the stomach.

-If the tumor is located at the opening from the esophagus to the stomach, it is called adenocarcinoma of the esophagogastric junction (GEJ adenocarcinoma).
+If the tumor is located at the opening from the esophagus to the stomach, specialists call this adenocarcinoma of the esophagogastric junction (AEG).
 Depending on the exact location, it is treated as either esophageal cancer or stomach cancer.

 What are the symptoms of stomach cancer?